craftcms/starter-blog/README.md

 This starter includes one local asset volume for all of your uploads.
 You’ll find a related `/web/uploads` folder.
 Take a loot at the Uploads volume settings to see how it’s configured.
 You’ll find that it has a Field Layout tab with a couple of fields applied to it.
 It is possible for uploaded Assets to have custom fields for metadata.

+You can add images directly to the `/web/uploads/images` folder rather than via the Control Panel.
+They won’t show up in the Control Panel until they’re indexed.
+Go to Utilities → Asset Indexes, and click the “Update asset indexes” button.

 ### Look at the template files

 Be sure to read up on Craft’s [front-end development docs](https://docs.craftcms.com/v3/dev/) for Twig templating features.
 Twig is not unique to Craft.
 It’s a well-loved PHP templating language.
 You’ll want to read up on [Twig’s documentation](https://twig.symfony.com/doc/2.x/) too.